Evolutionarily Stable Preferences Against Multiple Mutations in Multi-player Games: Essential Notions and Notation

-Let $\Theta$ be the set of all von Neumann--Morgenstern utility functions over $\prod_{i\in N}A_i$.
-For $i\in N$, a utility function $\theta_i\in \Theta$, referred to as a \emph{preference type}, is identified with a group of individuals in the $i$-th population who have such preferences and make the same decisions.
-A preference type is said to be \emph{indifferent} if it is represented in terms of a constant utility function The preferences of individuals may not be represented by their respective material payoff functions; individuals in the same population may differ in their preference rankings of the potential outcomes.
-Specifically, if two players have the same preference relation but choose distinct strategies, their preferences can be represented here by two different utility functions congruent modulo a positive affine transformation.
-We assume that the number of preference types present in each population is finite, and the number of individuals corresponding to each present type is infinite.
-Then a probability distribution on $\Theta$, representing the distribution of preferences in one population, must have finite \emph{support}.
+Let $\Theta$ be the set of von Neumann--Morgenstern utility functions defined on $\prod_{i\in N}A_i$.
+A utility function $\theta\in \Theta$, referred to as a \emph{preference type} or simply as a \emph{type}, is identified with a group of individuals who have such a preference relation and make the same decisions.
+However, different individuals having the same preferences may choose different strategies to maximize their preferences.
+In such a case, any two of these individuals' types can be represented by two different utility functions congruent modulo a positive affine transformation.
+A preference type is said to be \emph{indifferent} if it is a constant utility function.
+This means that an individual having indifferent preferences is indifferent among all alternatives.
+In the stability analysis, we allow for polymorphic incumbent populations; not all individuals in an incumbent population have the same preferences over potential outcomes.
+We assume that a population contains a finite number of preference types, but the number of individuals in a population is imagined to be infinite.\footnote{ Under this assumption, we can let the population share of a mutant type be arbitrarily small.} A population will then be represented by a finite-support distribution defined over $\Theta$.